Tips for Watching Macy’s Thanksgiving Day Parade in 2024

 A balloon at the Macy’s Thanksgiving Day Parade.
 Photo credit: Macy’s

 Every Thanksgiving, three and a half million people flock to Manhattan to witness giant balloons, epic performances and elaborate floats at the Macy’s Thanksgiving Day Parade.
-The world’s largest parade, this event has been enchanting New Yorkers and tourists since 1924 and is one of the best free things to do in New York City The giant balloon Beagle Scout Snoopy will be making its debut this year.
+The world’s largest parade, this event has been enchanting New Yorkers and tourists since 1924 and is one of the best free things to do in New York City.
+The very first giant Minnie Mouse balloon will be making its debut this year.

 The best way to see the parade, in my opinion, is from your friend’s living room window.
 But real estate on Central Park West is among the city’s priciest, so how can you see the parade live (and not just on NBC), if you don’t have a friend with a $3 million view?